Adolescent family violence

 Adolescent family violence (AFV) describes violence perpetrated by young people against family members.
 This distinct form of family violence has a detrimental effect on the health and wellbeing of families.
 To date, there is limited research examining AFV, and few tailored responses and programs to address it.

 Investigating adolescent family violence is a project recently finalised by a multidisciplinary team of Monash University researchers from the School of Social Sciences, the Department of General Practice, and the Department of Social Work.
 It explored attitudes towards, patterns of, and the impact of AFV.
 The project built on, and complemented, work being conducted in the United Kingdom (titled Investigating adolescent violence towards parents).
 Associate Professor Rachel Condry , Oxford University, the lead researcher on adolescent violence research in the UK visited and conducted a workshop with Monash researchers in February 2017.

 The findings will be of relevance to all Australian jurisdictions, and have the potential to inform and reform legal, health and social responses to AFV, and provide a greater understanding of ‘risk’.

-Dr Kate Fitz-Gibbon and Professor Rachel Condry will be leading the establishment of an International Network Addressing Filial Violence, which will hold its first network event in Prato, Italy in September 2018.
+Dr Kate Fitz-Gibbon and Associate Professor Rachel Condry are leading the establishment of an International Network Addressing Filial Violence, which held its first network event in Prato, Italy in September 2018.
 The aim for this network is to bring together leading experts to undertake focused research on the commission of violence by children against their parents across the life course.
 The initial membership of the network includes academics from Australia, the United Kingdom, Europe and the United States.

 Key Report Recommendations